 MS Computer Science

 The graduate program in computer science prepares students for the direct pursuit of productive careers in industry and for continued graduate study.
 The program’s orientation is toward educating professionals to become leaders in various areas of computer science ranging from software engineering to computer design, and from systems analysis to the management of information systems.
-The program is offered under the auspices of the Lee Gildart and Oswald Haase School of Computer Sciences and Engineering at the Florham Campus in collaboration with the Department of Mathematics and Computer Science of Becton College.
+The program is offered by Gildart Haase School of Computer Sciences and Engineering at the Florham Campus in collaboration with the Department of Mathematics and Computer Science of Becton College.

 - Graduation from an accredited college or university with a satisfactory academic record.

 - Submission of an official score report for the Graduate Record Examination (GRE) General Test taken within the last five years.
 The GRE may be waived if the applicant enrolls initially as a non-matriculating student and completes 9 graduate credits in computer science with a minimum Grade Point Ratio (GPR) of 3.00 and no grade below C, or is a Fairleigh Dickinson University computer science graduate and has an undergraduate GPR of 3.00 or is a non-Fairleigh Dickinson University computer science graduate and has an undergraduate GPR of 3.50.
 This GRE waiver policy is only applicable to applicants who graduated from a regionally accredited college or university in the United States.

 - The GRE requirement is waived for applicants who have completed a master’s degree from a regionally accredited college or university in the United States.